datboyblu3/Purple-Team-Project/README.md

 A personal project of mine to practice and demonstrate offensive & defensive tactics, techniques and procedures in an effort to increase the skills in each area.
 DigitalOcean is where this project is being hosted, all droplets are contained within a virtual private cloud.
 Below is a high level, logical depiction of the project:

+- Terraform will be used to configure and deploy the overall infrastructure of the project
 - Suricata will act as the gateway and will be in IPS/Inline mode
 - All droplets will be built with DO's recommended linux os versions
 - DigitalOcean's guides recommends Suricata to be installed on certain linux OS versions